 Not only is acne something we expect to only deal with in our teens, acne that occurs in adulthood can be substantially more frustrating and difficult to get rid of.
 Whereas teenage acne is almost always related to hormonal changes, adult onset acne can be caused by a myriad of reasons ranging from hormones to dietary changes, and even lifestyle habits.

-When you’re looking for a solution to an acne problem, you first need to know the type of acne you have.
-If you attempt to treat fungal acne with the same methods you use to treat non-fungal acne, you’ll only wind up frustrated...and still covered with bumps.
+When you’re looking for a solution to an acne problem, you first need to know the type of acne you have before deciding what acne medication or treatment is right for you.
+If you attempt to treat fungal acne with the same methods you use to treat bacterial acne, you’ll only wind up frustrated...and still covered with bumps.

 The experts here at Rael offer all natural remedies for both fungal and non-fungal acne.
 Whether you’re dealing with a pre-period breakout, or a rash of itchy whiteheads on your forehead, you’ve got options.